Thomas Moore (1760-1822) was a cabinetmaker, engineer, and farmer who developed one of the earliest refrigeration devices.

 Moore's "refrigerator" was constructed by placing a tin box inside an oval cedar tub and filling the gaps between box and tub with ice.
 The whole was then covered with a hinged lid and insulated on the outside with rabbit fur and coarse woolen cloth.
 Moore developed the box to transport butter from Georgetown to his home in Montgomery County, Maryland.

-In a letter dated June 21, 1802, Moore invited Thomas Jefferson to view this new refrigerator.
-Jefferson made a sketch of the device in the margin of the invitation.
+In 1802, Moore invited Thomas Jefferson to view his new refrigerator.1 Jefferson made a sketch of the device in the margin of the invitation.
 Two years later the notation "Paid Isaac Briggs for Thos.
-Moore 13.D. for a refrigerator" appears in his Memorandum Books.
+Moore 13.D. for a refrigerator" appears in Jefferson's memorandum book.2